The One Thing Wear You Should Never Wear To A Wedding

 Despite being one of the more popular colors to wear, Raiter says that bright red should be off limits for weddings because, like white, it distracts from brides and grooms.
 If you’re still in the mood for something punchy, don’t despair — deeper shades of red are more acceptable while cobalt blue, Kelly green, magenta, pink, and yellow are all alternative brights that feel just right at a wedding.

 A range of light colors from blush to ivory read bridal and are often worn by modern brides in place of optic white.
 Because of this, Gruss says it’s best to play it safe and avoid them while Stoecklein says, “I fully support wearing any light colored dress as long as it’s not white.”
 If you’re finding yourself drawn to frothier tones as a wedding guest but feel a little unsure, a printed style is a safer option.

 Keep Silhouettes Appropriate

 It should go without saying that revealing silhouettes like down-to-there necklines and micro-mini hems are a hard no at a wedding.
-While black tie and cocktail dress codes have certainly evolved — meaning midi and to-the-knee hemlines can often pass — Gruss says, “if the invitation reads black-tie, but you really want to wear that mini you just bought, stick with black-tie.”
+While black tie and cocktail dress codes have certainly evolved — meaning midi and to-the-knee hemlines and even pants at a wedding can often pass — Gruss says, “if the invitation reads black-tie, but you really want to wear that mini you just bought, stick with black-tie.”
 In other words, if a gown doesn’t feel right, go for a midi in a luxe fabric.